gpu-mode/discord-cluster-manager/docs/docs/submitting-your-first-kernel/python-submissions.md

 </center>

 where you can select `{submission.py}` from your file directory.
-Here, we are submitting to the Modal runners, but we can also replace `modal` with `github` to user the GitHub runners.
+Here, we are submitting to the Modal runners, but we can also replace `modal` with `github` to use the GitHub runners.
 From a user perspective, the only difference is what hardware is available on either runner.
 After submitting the command, you should see the following UI pop up: